Hot Aisle Containment vs. Cold Aisle Containment: Which is Better for the Data Center?

 - Cold aisle containment is typically going to be easier to retrofit in an existing data center, particularly when there are overhead obstructions to circumnavigate, such as power and network distribution, ducts, lighting.

 - Cold aisle containment doesn’t absolutely need to be on a raised floor, but it typically is because of challenges associated with delivering supply air to the contained space(s).

 - Enables more surface area for “cold sinks” (with or without a raised floor) ride through in the event of power failure and engine generators not starting.

 - In cold aisle containment, the overall data center becomes the hot aisle and that space could be dramatically hot if the theoretical advantages of containment are fully pursued, i.e., higher supply temperatures resulting in possibly extreme exhaust temperatures.

 - There may not be any space with a suitable temperature profile for equipment that for whatever reason is not compatible with living in the containment arrangement.
-This could mean lowering the supply temperature and losing some of those economic benefits to provide a suitable environment for some of these non-contained electronics.
+This could mean lowering the supply temperature and losing some of those economic benefits to providing a suitable environment for some of these non-contained electronics.

 - Increases mixing of return air and lowers delta T.

 - Conditioned air leaking from the raised floor and openings under equipment such as PDUs enters the exhaust air paths returning to cooling units.
 This reduces the efficiency of the system.

 - Full cold aisle containment creates what the NFPA codes call a “separate volume”, so there needs to be fire suppression for the overall data center space and then either additional fire suppression for the contained cold aisle or the containment must be connected to the smoke detection system and remove itself as an obstruction on a smoke alarm.